agile-lab-dev/witboost-aws-s3-tech-adapter/docs/HLD.md

 | Object Lock                  | Disabled                                                    |

 #### - **Component Folder Creation**
-- Within the S3 bucket, folders are created for the Data Product storages (e.g., `Component` folders).
+- Within the S3 bucket, folders are created for the Data Product's major versions.
 - Folder creation ensures that the Data Product's major version structure is organized efficiently.

 #### - **Operation Result Reporting**